jxnprince/Median/README.md

 ​
     publishing platform for almost ten years.
 ​
-    Median allows its users/creators to write, post, edit, and delete their own stories.
+    Median allows its users/creators to write, edit, and post their own stories, with delete functionality implemented in the backend and soon the frontend.
 ​
     Median allows its users/creatora to read other users stories.
 There is also front-end and schema implementation of follow and like features.
 Bookmarking stories is a goal functionality as well, and is implemented in the schema.
 ​